-Report on the State of Cartography in Slovenia in the period of 2015 - 2019 Prepared by: Assist.
-Prof. Dušan Petrovič, Ph.D. © Association of Land Surveyors of Slovenia Ljubljana, June 2019 TABLE OF CONTENTS 1 Inti roduction 2 3 Development of cartography in Slovenia after 1991 13 4 Activities in International Map Year (IMY) 14 5 Car Cartography of the national land survey service 5.1 National topographic and general maps 15 5.2 Other topographic data 21 5.3 INSPIRE in Slovenia 25 6 Sta te and official cartography outside the national land survey service 6.1 Ministry of Defense 6.2 Ministry of Transport, Maritime Directorate 29 6.3 Environmental Agency of the Republic of Slovenia 30 7 Other cartographic institutions and companies 32 7.1 University of Ljubljana 32 7.2 Research Center of the Slovenian Academy of Science and Arts 32 7.3 Commercial and other cartography 33 L List and meanings of abbreviations 1 Introduction The report on the state of cartography provides an overview of the history of cartography in Slovenia with emphasis on a detailed overview of cartography in Slovenia in the years 2015 - 2019 with activities and cartographic products by the national land survey service and other institutions and companies.
-At the same time, it represents the fourth national report on cartography in Slovenia.
-Slovenia will present this report at the time of 29^{th} conference of the International Cartographic Association (ICA) - in 2019 in Tokyo.
+Report on the State of Cartography in Slovenia in the period of 2019 - 2023 Prepared by:

+Assist.
+Prof. Dušan Petrovič, Ph.D.

+© Association of Land Surveyors of Slovenia Ljubljana, July 2023 TABLE OF CONTENTS 1 Int roduction 3 2 His storical overview of cartography in Slovenia before 1991 4 3 velopment of cartography in Slovenia after 1991 4 1 / 5 Ca rtography of the national land survey service 14 5.1 National topographic and general maps 14 5.2 Other topographic data 20 5.3 INSPIRE in Slovenia 23 6 State and official cartography outside the national land survey service 24 6.1 Ministry of Defense 24 6.2 Ministry of Transport, Maritime Directorate 27 6.3 Environmental Agency of the Republic of Slovenia 28 7 Other cartographic institutions and companies 29 7.1 University of Ljubljana 29 7.2 Research Center of the Slovenian Academy of Science and Arts 30 7.3 Commercial and other cartography 31 L ist and d meanings of abbreviations 32 1 Introduction The report on the state of cartography provides an overview of the history of cartography in Slovenia with emphasis on a detailed overview of cartography in Slovenia in the years 2019 - 2023 with activities and cartographic products by the national land survey service and other institutions and companies.
+At the same time, it represents the fifth national report on cartography in Slovenia.
+The report is to be presented at the time of $31^{st}$ conference of the International Cartographic Association (ICA) - in 2023 in Cape Town.
 The Association of Land Surveyors of Slovenia became a member of the International Cartographic Association in 1995.
 Slovenia first participated as an independent country at the international cartographic conference in 1993 in Cologne, Germany.
 Two years later, in September 1995, as a participant at the 17th International Cartographic Conference in Barcelona, Spain, it was accepted as a full member of ICA.
 Since 2006, the Association of Land Surveyors of Slovenia has been represented in ICA by the Cartography Section, which was established in 2005.
-2 Historical overview of cartography in Slovenia before 1991 The documented history of cartography in Slovenia begins with foreign authors' maps, which depicted this territory in their maps as early as the Antiquity and the Middle Ages, e.g. Ptolemy in the Geographia (2^{nd} century) .
-Based on the documented cartographic works, the first recognized Carniolan cartographic or topographic author among the authors from the territory of the presentday Slovenia is the Vipava-native Žiga Herberstein (1486 - 1566).
-In the middle of the 16^{th} century, he produced three versions of maps of the contemporary Russia (Figure 1) and thus established himself as an equal in European cartography and Central European scientific circles a century before the much better known Valvasor.
+2 Historical overview of cartography in Slovenia before 1991 The documented history of cartography in Slovenia begins with foreign authors' maps, which depicted this territory in their maps as early as the Antiquity and the Middle Ages, e.g. Ptolemy in the Geographia (2nd century).
+Based on the documented cartographic works, the first recognized Carniolan cartographic or topographic author among the authors from the territory of the present-day Slovenia is the Vipava-native Žiga Herberstein (1486 - 1566).
+In the middle of the 16th century, he produced three versions of maps of the contemporary Russia (Figure 1) and thus established himself as an equal in European cartography and Central European scientific circles a century before the much better known Valvasor.